milomarten/SCAR-Character-Sheets/README.md

 ### Combat
 The Combat tab contains useful blocks for being in combat.
 - Quick Reference Stats and Movement are the same as the Basic table
+- The Stat Change block are changes to your battle stats.
+They are divided in two: In Battle changes end at the end of battle, while Out of Battle changes last long-term, possibly forever.
+- The Conditions block are afflicitions you've received during battle.
+Any number of conditions can be applied at once.
+The "Clear All" button will remove all conditions you have.
+    - Name is the name of the condition.
+This is free-text, to support custom conditions.
+    - Level is the level of the condition.
+Conditions start at Level 1, and can increase up to Level 3.
+Each successful Cleanse reduces the level by 1.
+    - Save is the threshold you need to hit on a Cleanse attempt for a success.
+The save is equal to the *inflictor's* Soul + Expertise + Skill, divided by 2, plus any bonuses.
+    - The Cleanse button will help you attempt a Cleanse action.
+If the number rolled is greater than or equal to the save, the level is decreased by 1.

+### Attacks
+The Attack tab also contains useful blocks for being in combat.
+- Combat Attributes lets you reference the attributes you use for moves.
+- Combat Skills lets you reference the skills you use for moves.
+- EXP Caps describe the amount of EXP and Power you are allowed to use when creating a move of each Action type.
+- Utility buttons are provided for generic attacks.
+You can also use the attack block itself to automatically fill out most of this info.
     - Roll Move Accuracy is a utility button that lets you perform an Accuracy roll for moves.
 It will prompt you for the Attribute, Skill, STAB, and base Difficulty.
     - Roll Effect Accuracy is a utility button that lets you perform an Accuracy roll for effects.
 It will prompt you for the Skill and base Difficulty.
     - Roll Power is a utility button that lets you perform a Power roll.
 It will prompt you for the Attribute, Skill, Base Power, whether it's a Crit, type effectiveness, and base Difficulty.
-- The Passive Stat Change block are long-term increases to your battle stats.
-- The Active Stat Change block are your short-term increases to your battle stats.
-The Reset button zeroes them out.

-### Attacks
-The Attack tab also contains useful blocks for being in combat.
-- Combat Attributes lets you reference the attributes you use for moves.
-- Combat Skills lets you reference the skills you use for moves.
-- EXP Caps describe the amount of EXP and Power you are allowed to use when creating a move of each Action type.
-- Utility Rolls are the same as the Combat tab.
 - You may then add each Attack as a separate block using the "Add" button.
 Each move block contains:
     - The move name
     - Whether the move is Physical or Special